junxit/us-congress-bills-112/metadata.md

 - 2011-08-05 — Introduced in House
 - 2011-08-05 — Introduced in House
 - 2011-08-05 — Referred to the House Committee on Natural Resources.
+- 2011-08-08 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2011-09-13 — Subcommittee Hearings Held.
+- 2011-10-05 — Committee Consideration and Mark-up Session Held.
+- 2011-10-05 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2011-10-05 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2011-12-01 — Placed on the Union Calendar, Calendar No. 202.
+- 2011-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-302.
+- 2011-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-302.